-- Anyone with even mild symptoms of COVID-19, regardless of vaccination status, should receive a viral test as soon as possible. - Testing is not recommended for asymptomatic HCP who have recovered from SARS-CoV-2 infection in the prior 90 days. - Asymptomatic HCP with a higher-risk exposure (per PA-HAN-596) and patients with close contact with someone with SARS-CoV-2 infection, regardless of vaccination status, should have a series of two viral tests for SARS-CoV-2 infection. - If the date of a discrete exposure is known, testing is recommended immediately (but not earlier than 2 days after the exposure) and, if negative, again 5-7 days after the exposure. - If the date of a discrete exposure is NOT known (for example, a household exposure with an undefined start date), testing is recommended immediately and, if negative, again 5-7 days after the first test.
-If the exposure is ongoing, as often occurs in household exposure, additional testing may be warranted. - Guidance for work restrictions for HCP with higher-risk exposures are in PA-HAN-596. - Guidance for use of Transmission-Based Precautions (quarantine) for patients with close contact with someone with SARS-CoV-2 infection are described in Section 2. - Testing considerations for healthcare facilities with an outbreak of SARS-CoV-2 are described below for dialysis, hospital, outpatient, dental and other healthcare facility types. - For long-term care facilities refer to PA-HAN-570 or its successor and CMS Guidance for nursing homes QSO-20-38-NH. - For skilled nursing facilities, conduct routine testing of HCP as outlined in CMS Guidance for nursing homes QSO-20-38-NH for unvaccinated HCP. - Performance of pre-procedure or pre-admission viral testing is at the discretion of the facility.
+- FDA evaluates test characteristics and facilities should be aware of how tests perform for circulating variants. - Anyone with even mild symptoms of COVID-19, regardless of vaccination status, should receive a viral test as soon as possible. - Asymptomatic patients with close contact with someone with SARS-CoV-2 infection, regardless of vaccination status, should have a series of two viral tests for SARS-CoV-2 infection. - If the date of a discrete exposure is known, testing is recommended immediately (but not earlier than 24 hours after the exposure) and, if negative, again 5-7 days after the exposure. - o If the date of a discrete exposure is NOT known (for example, a household exposure with an undefined start date), testing is recommended immediately and, if negative, again 5-7 days after the first test.
+If the exposure is ongoing, as often occurs in household exposure, additional testing may be warranted. - In general, testing is not necessary for asymptomatic people who have recovered from SARS-CoV-2 infection in the prior 90 days; however, if testing is performed on these individuals an antigen test instead of a nucleic acid amplification test (NAAT) is recommended.
+This is because some people may remain NAAT positive but not be infectious during this period. - Guidance for work restrictions, including recommended testing for HCP with higher-risk exposures are in PA-HAN-621.

+- Guidance for use of Transmission-Based Precautions (quarantine) for patients with close contact with someone with SARS-CoV-2 infection are described in Section 2. - Testing considerations for healthcare facilities with an outbreak of SARS-CoV-2 are described below (Section 1.G). - For long-term care facilities refer to PA-HAN-610 or its successor and CMS Guidance for nursing homes QSO-20-38-NH. - Expanded screening testing of asymptomatic HCP without known exposures is required in nursing homes and could be considered in other settings. - HCP who are up to date with all recommended COVID-19 vaccine doses may be exempt from expanded screening testing. - Guidance for expanded screening testing for nursing homes is described in the CDC resource Interim Infection Prevention and Control Recommendations to Prevent SARS-CoV-2 Spread in Nursing Homes. - Performance of pre-procedure or pre-admission viral testing is at the discretion of the facility.
 The yield of this testing for identifying asymptomatic infection is likely low when performed on vaccinated individuals or those in counties with low or moderate transmission.
-However, these results might continue to be useful in some situations (e.g., when performing higher risk procedures on unvaccinated people) to inform the type of infection control precautions used (e.g., room assignment/cohorting, or PPE used).

-G. Create a Process to Respond to SARS-CoV-2 Exposures Among HCP and Others Healthcare facilities should have a plan for how SARS-CoV-2 exposures in a healthcare facility will be investigated and managed and how contact tracing will be performed.
+However, these results might continue to be useful in some situations (e.g., when performing higher risk procedures on people who are not up to date with all recommended COVID-19 vaccine doses) to inform the type of infection control precautions used (e.g., room assignment/cohorting, or PPE used). - G. Create a Process to Respond to SARS-CoV-2 Exposures Among HCP and Others Healthcare facilities should have a plan for how SARS-CoV-2 exposures in a healthcare facility will be investigated and managed and how contact tracing will be performed.
 Guidance on assessing the risk for exposed patients and HCP is available in the Healthcare Infection Prevention and Control FAQs for COVID-19.

 When an HCP is identified as infected with COVID-19, anyone who had prolonged close contact should be considered potentially exposed.
-The use of a facemask for source control and adherence to other recommended IPC measures by the HCP help to reduce, but not eliminate, the risk of transmission.
+The use of a facemask or source control and adherence to other recommended IPC measures by the HCP help to reduce, but not eliminate, the risk of transmission.
 The following should be considered when determining which patients are at higher risk for transmission and might be prioritized for notification, evaluation and testing: